mb64/prolog/README.md

  - Load file in REPL
  - Reset REPL
  - Command-line args to load files, run queries, optional REPL
- - Nicer lexer: allow for unicode, base-n literals, etc
+ - Nicer lexer: allow unicode, base-n literals, etc
+ - Allow multiple goals in a query
  - ~~Print atoms as `x`, not `x()`~~
  - ~~Allow `_Variables`, and~~ generate warnings for singleton variables
     * Question -- should it report the found values of `_Variables`?
 SWI Prolog